foundrytom/OpenAssetIO-gRPC/README.md

 ## Notes and limitations

-- gRPC adds approximately an 6-7x overhead compared to local python per call.
+- gRPC adds approximately an 6-7x overhead compared to local python per call in raw terms.
 The included `openassetio-grpc-perftest` binary illustrates this.
   - Increasing `OPENASSETIO_LOGGING_SEVERITY` >= `3` on the server side
     reduces overhead as writing to the terminal is synchronous.
   - Adding support for `kEntityReferenceMatchPrefix` to `Manager.cpp` removes the bridged `isEntityReferenceString` calls gets this down to 5x.
   - Release builds are notable faster than debug.
+  - Once a real-world network latency is included (e.g. BAL's default simulated latency of 10ms), then the overnead is inconsequential, and query batching becomes the main factor.

 - There is currently very little in the way of error handling, the unhappy path will most likely cause either the test host or server to